Do you talk about true benefits in your sales copy?

 - Find the emotions that each benefit will awaken in the prospect; talk about how he or she will feel

 The thing you need to keep in your mind while writing sales copy is to sell with benefits that are supported by the features of your product.
-For example:
+Features and benefits examples:

 - Four-wheel drive on a truck or car is a feature.
 Being able to travel safely in every season and any weather conditions is a benefit.